not-sekiun/PyIris/README.md

 Licensed under Mozilla Public License Version 2.0 - See the "LICENESE.md" file for more details

 # Disclaimer
 I am not held reponsible for anything illegal that you do with this framework, this framework was developed for ethical hackers, pentesters and for research purposes.
-Please do not use it without the full consent of the victim
+Please do not use it without the full consent of the victim.
+Use this framework to break stuff but legally please :)